RafaFischerReichert/clue_solver/README.md

 ## 🧠 Core Logic

 ### Deduction Logic Pipeline
-The deduction engine now uses a unified, robust pipeline for all deduction steps, handled by `updateKnowledgeWithDeductions` in `GameLogic.tsx`.
+The deduction engine uses a unified, robust pipeline for all deduction steps, handled by `updateKnowledgeWithDeductions` in `GameLogic.tsx`.
 The deduction flow is as follows:

 1. **Tuple-based and Direct Deductions**
    - Analyzes all guess/response tuples to deduce who definitely or definitely does not have which cards.